Garmin Forerunner 255 vs 955: Which Running Watch Should You Choose

 One of the other really unique features and improvements on the Garmin 955 is the availability of Garmin Golf.

-I don’t play golf, so this doesn’t appeal to me.
+I don’t play golf, so this doesn’t appeal to me at all.
 But if you do golf, then this is a great suite of features to carry around on your watch.

 You can load data for the course you are playing and see things like distance to the hole.
 You can get Garmin devices specifically for golfing, but the 955 combines those features with your running watch.